sakurashine/LSCoSa/README.md

 ```

 ## Citation
+lf you use LSCoSa code in your research, we would appreciate a citation to the original paper:
 ```
 @ARTICLE{10314565,
   author={Liang, Miaomiao and Dong, Jian and Yu, Lingjuan and Yu, Xiangchun and Meng, Zhe and Jiao, Licheng},